MauritzOrlinski/deadfish-Interpreters/README.md

-# c-deadfish-interpreter
+# deadfish-interpreters
-This is an interpreter for the Deadfish programming language.
+This is a collection of interpreters for the Deadfish programming language.

 ## What is Deadfish
 Deadfish is a programming language, with only four different operations, increasing, decreasing, squaring and outputting a number.
 It was created by Jonathan Todd Skinner